Improved Reall-Santos method for AdS black holes in general 4-derivative gravities: Introduction

-We recall that in the case of asymptotically flat black holes, employing the RS method, one can prove that the thermodynamic variables are manifestly invariant under field redefinitions \cite{Ma:2023qqj} as they do not depend on parameters affected by field redefinitions.
-In the AdS case, since the RS method does not apply in general, various physical quantities can depend on parameters that transform under field redefinitions.
+It is recalled that in the case of asymptotically flat black holes, employing the RS method, one can prove that the thermodynamic variables are manifestly invariant under field redefinitions \cite{Ma:2023qqj} as they do not depend on parameters affected by field redefinitions.
+In the AdS case, a direct computation shows that various physical quantities can depend on parameters that transform under field redefinitions.
 Indeed, this has been observed in \cite{Liu:2008kt} which also failed to express physical quantities in terms of field-redefinition invariant combinations of the parameters.
 However, it is generally believed that physical quantities should be invariant under field redefinitions.
 To understand this issue, we consider examples including pure gravity and Einstein-Maxwell theory extended with generic 4-derivative interactions.
 It turns out that the key to the invariance of thermodynamic variables requires a proper rescaling of the metric, so that the standard asymptotic structure of the AdS black hole at infinity and the time-like Killing vector both remain the same.
 In the case of charged AdS black holes, if the field redefinition is performed directly on the thermodynamic variables, their invariance becomes evident after utilizing the freedom of shifting the integration constants in the solution by terms depending on parameters in the field redefinition.
 This also explains why in general the physical quantities cannot be expressed solely in terms of field-redefinition invariant combinations of the parameters in the Lagrangian except for the case of pure AdS vacuum \cite{Li:2021jfh}.